Library Tutorials

 Virtual reality experiences are hosted in the Basement Creative Lab, located in the west tunnel of the parking garage level (there's a giant mural on the wall--you can't miss it!)

 Requests must be made at least one week in advance; please wait for a confirmation email from a library staff member before assuming your time is reserved.
-Please note that sessions cannot last any longer than two hours (that's how long the batteries last!) and they take two hours to fully charge in between sessions.
+Please note that sessions cannot last any longer than two hours (the batteries will only go for about 90-100 minutes) and they take two hours to fully charge in between sessions.

 The following is a list of apps currently available on the headsets: